 Each state is very different from its neighbors and likely has its own unique culture and language.
-Here are multiple ways of celebrating this festival too in different regions of India.
+Here are some of the multiple ways of celebrating this festival in different regions of India.

 |Deepavali||South India||October 24th||Deepavali in Tamil Nadu includes Ayurvedic medicine and rituals to appease the ancestors.|